joannepeach/Final-Documentation/README.md

 # Final-Documentation
 ![200w_d](https://cloud.githubusercontent.com/assets/25276044/25725959/e324fa62-30d6-11e7-911d-f9adc68008c6.gif)

+ My idea was to create an argumetn equilizer.
+If two people are starting to raise their voice, this device would light up and notify that the volume was getting to high for comfortablility.

  In the beginning, I got a microphone that detects sound called Max 1904.
 Then, I checked the functionality of it by going on Adafruit and found a code that measured sound levels.

  const int sampleWindow = 50; // Sample window width in mS (50 mS = 20Hz)